krahd/BatLLM/docs/USER_GUIDE.md

 <!--#TODO rewrite -->

--   **Standard Mode:** Each player writes a prompt at the beginning of a round; both prompts are sent to their respective LLMs each turn of that round.
+-   **Standard Mode:** Each player writes a prompt at the beginning of a round; prompts are sent as-is to the llm.
--   **Prompt Augmentation:** Optionally, the game augments the player's prompt with structured game state info (see [Prompt Augmentation](#prompt-augmentation)).
+-   **Prompt Augmentation:** The game augments the player's prompt with a header describing the game rules and structured game state info (see [Prompt Augmentation](#prompt-augmentation)).
--   **LLM Assignment:**
+-   **LLM Context:**

-    -   _Separate LLMs:_ The context of each player only their prompt/response cycles and the gamedata.
+    -   _Independent Context:_ The context of each player only their prompt/response cycles and the gamedata.
-    -   _Single LLM:_ The context is the same for both bots and includes all the prompt/responses of both bots.
+    -   _Shared Context:_ The context is the same for both bots and includes all the prompt/responses of both bots.
 This introduces pontential malicious prompting where players try to disrupt each others prompts with their own.

 **Note:** There are **no** NPC Bots.
 BatLLM is strictly AI mediated human-vs-human gaming. all gameplay decisions are made by human-written prompts, then carried out by LLMs.